Sebbito/ginst/README.md

 ˂   ˃
   ˅
 ```
-to move through the menue.
+to move through the menu.

 The `l` or `˃` to go a level down and view the dependencies and `h` or `˂` to go one level back up.

+Further keybinds are:

+-  `i` or `enter` to execute the installation instructions for the program
+-  `c` to execute the configuration steps
-Use q to quit (goes up one level if you're in a submenu) and `i` or enter to execute the installation instructions for the program.
+-  `q` to quit (goes up one level if you're in a submenu)

 ## Configuring